Some GOP voters welcome Trump's somewhat softened tone at Republican National Convention

 Frank said he does not plan to vote in November but nonetheless met up with a friend to watch the speech because "we didn’t want to miss something big happening in Milwaukee.”

+Still, Stanton wasn’t impressed by Trump’s speech and said he only attended the convention because a friend had free guest passes.

+“I was hoping he would be spicier, to be honest with you,” Stanton said.

-Rio Yamat and Jake Offenhartz in Milwaukee; Jeff Roberson in St. Charles, Missouri; and Charlie Neibergall in Collins, Iowa, contributed.
+Johnson reported from Seattle.
+Jeff Roberson in St. Charles, Missouri; Ashley Landis in Seal Beach, California; and Charlie Neibergall in Collins, Iowa, contributed.